bsreeram08/ses_game/memory-bank/projectbrief.md

 ## Source Document

-This brief is derived from the initial `features.md` document and subsequent clarifications defining a custom ruleset distinct from standard Cards Against Humanity.
+This brief is derived from the initial `features.md` document and subsequent clarifications defining a custom ruleset distinct from the original game inspiration.

 ---